 Looking forward to taking part in the Bantry Bay Adventure Race?
 We’ve gathered together the information you’ll need before you register.

 If you are a registered event participant, you will be able to pick up your event number, timing chip, and any other info you require at the Abbey Pier, Bantry, on the day of the race from 6:30 – 7:30am (Wave One) or 7:30 – 8:30am (Wave 2).
-You should place your race number on your outfit, front and rear, with the pins we provide.
+You should place your race number on the front of your outfit with the pins we provide.

 Our registration unit will be clearly marked as you approach Bantry on the N71.
 It is located close to the area where bikes are stored.

 Choose the set-off time that suits you best.
 Participants will be setting off in two waves, and the team event will start with wave 1.
 Solo participants can choose a wave time.
-You will need to pick your wave at the point of registration (no option will remain if one wave is already full).
+You will need to pick your wave at the point of registration (Wave 2 is now full).

 The ferry price is included in your entry fee.
 A return ferry is also included for the team runners and this will return to the mainland after all ten runners reach the finish line (all teams are registered in the first wave).